 So, is it ethical?

-Let’s start with what’s fair.
+Well that is inextricably linked with what’s fair.
 Is it fair to take away a food source from people who have relied on it for multiple generations?
 That’s a tough call because even though mammals such as deer are introduced pests, it is also fair to say that hunting is now a 150 year old Kiwi pastime, well entrenched in the fabric of provincial New Zealand society.
 And in the current economic climate, we probably shouldn’t begrudge people like Knightley who view hunting as a means to circumvent paying extortion-level global market prices for meat at the supermarket.

 Knightley also called DoC the Department of Cruelty, which raises another important question: Is it is ethical to use such a potent substance on the mammalian population?
 There is no doubt that 1080’s use is devastatingly effective.
 It makes my stomach churn just thinking about how the poison operates.
 But I also find it a less diminishing feeling than the guilt of standing idle and doing nothing.
 Evidence on the effectiveness of 1080 operations is as comprehensive as that of CWF programs, so casting such evidence side and abandoning 1080 operations would arguably be the less ethical approach.